nicoll-douglas/1x1-web-fundamentals/README.md

 APP_ENV= # development or production
 SESSION_COOKIE_DOMAIN= # domain for session cookies, (localhost or custom domain)

-MYSQL_HOST=mysql # has to match service name in docker compose MYSQL_USER= # the name for your MySQL user MYSQL_PASSWORD= # the password for the user MYSQL_DATABASE= # the name for the database MYSQL_ROOT_PASSWORD= # password for the root user
+MYSQL_USER= # the name for your MySQL user MYSQL_PASSWORD= # the password for the user MYSQL_ROOT_PASSWORD= # password for the root user

 GOOGLE_AUTH_REDIRECT_URI= # your Google OAuth redirect URI